Heatblur-Simulations/f-4e-manual/src/dcs/mission_editor.md

 ![Normal Distribution](../img/normal_distribution.jpg)

 Around 70% of times the value will be within one unit of σ, in 95% of cases it will be within 2 units of σ.
-Extreme cases below 3 units of σ are possible, but very rare.
+Extreme cases above 3 units of σ are possible, but very rare.

 Said motor has for example a σ value of 3% around 60 degrees per second, meaning